Enterprise-AI-Vibe/AImazging2025/README.md

 ### Eduvisor (Agentic AI for Academic Advising Exploration)

 Explores AI-guided academic advising and student support workflows through structured assistance and trusted knowledge access.
-Collaborated with campus partners (Sergio, Holly Jamieson, Imelda Basurto, Chris Cook) to define use cases, identify process improvement opportunities, and evaluate readiness for adoption.
+Collaborated with campus partners to define use cases, identify process improvement opportunities, and evaluate readiness for adoption.

 ### TechVisor (Agentic AI for Technology Guidance)

 Explores AI-guided technology decision support and service advancement through consistent, scalable assistance for campus users.
-Partnered with Harry, Llharehn, and Kyle to develop use cases that reduce support friction, improve service pathways, and strengthen campus technology enablement.
+Partnered with Technology Services - User Support and Service Desk to develop use cases that reduce support friction, improve service pathways, and strengthen campus technology enablement.

 ---